How to Fight a Denial of DSHS Public Assistance

 - I disagree with DSHS.
 What can I do?

-- How do I get ready for a fair hearing?
+- How do I get ready for an administrative hearing?

 - How can I get legal help?

 This publication explains your rights if you apply for cash, food stamps, medical, or child care assistance from the Washington State Department of Social and Health Services (DSHS) and their office denies you benefits.